dougsillars/dougsillars.github.io/README.md

 Here are links to the initial results (unoptimized):

 <a href="https://webspeedtest.cloudinary.com/results/180315_AS_9dc54a8880a3415473c2f1fd03ea3895" target="_blank">WebsiteSpeedTest</a>
-The initial page scores "mediocre" in WbSite Speed Test, but we can see that the page has 10MB of images, and Cloudinary can reduce the files to 732 KB - a data savings of 92%!
+The initial page scores "mediocre" in WebSite Speed Test, but we can see that the page has 10MB of images, and Cloudinary can reduce the files to 732 KB - a data savings of 92%!
 <img width = "100%" src="https://dougsillars.github.io/original_score.png"/>

 <a href = "https://webpagetest.org/result/180315_0S_8d8676cea9714fd1bf6820d70cb139c6/" target = "_blank">WebPageTest</a>